Allotment

 paths surfaced in bark chips.
 Cultivations in March

-garden compost which Dundee city council make from the
+compost which Dundee city council make from the towns

-towns gardening waste.
-It comes ready to use and is quite
+gardening waste.
+It comes ready to use and is quite cheap.

-cheap.
-It is perfect for organic gardening, breaks up clay
+It is perfect for organic gardening, breaks up clay soils

-soils and adds humus to sandy soils helping to retain moisture
+and adds humus to sandy soils helping to retain moisture in

 It certainly helped John's crops of vegetables, fruit and